UNIVERSITY OF PITTSBURGH

 Edith L. Trees Charitable Trust – Emotional Awareness and Skills Enhancement (EASE)

-Dr. Mazefsky is a licensed clinical psychologist specialized in autism spectrum disorders (ASD) and an Associate Professor of Psychiatry at the University of Pittsburgh School of Medicine.
+Dr. Mazefsky is a licensed clinical psychologist specialized in autism spectrum disorders (ASD) and a Professor of Psychiatry at the University of Pittsburgh School of Medicine.
 Dr. Mazefsky was the 2012 recipient of the Ritvo/Slifka Award for Innovation in Autism Research from the International Society for Autism Research.
 She is the associate editor of the Journal of Autism and Developmental Disorders.
 Dr. Mazefsky’s research has been funded by the Organization for Autism Research and the National Institute of Child Health and Human Development.
 Her program of research is focused on emotional dysregulation in ASD, including the identification of underlying neural mechanisms, the conceptualization, treatment, and assessment of problems with emotional control, and co-occurring depression and anxiety.
-While most of her research to date has focused on high-functioning adolescents with ASD, she is expanding to more of a lifespan perspective, and is now conducting research on psychiatric inpatients with ASD as part of a multisite study to better understand and improve outcomes for those most severely affected by the disorder.